The Requests page in PushMetrics, with the conversation list on the left and an open conversation on the right

 Chart

-An interactive Plotly chart you can hover and zoom.
-Falls back to a static image while it's loading.
+Interactive Plotly chart.
+Hover for tooltips, drag to zoom.
+Falls back to a static image while it loads.

 Email